makkus/docker-seafile/Install.md

 ## Initial config

+### Choose a webserver:

+I prepared templates for the user of both *nginx* and *apache*.
+For the latter there is also the possibility to use Shibboleth for authentication.
+Check out the provided *docker-compose.yml.example.<xxx>* files for details, and copy the one that suits you as **docker-compose.yml**

+### Create initial *docker-compose.yml*

 The main config file is named 'docker-compose.yml'.
-You can create a template by copying the example file:
+You can create a template by copying one of the example files:

-    cp docker-compose.yml.example docker-compose.yml
+    cp docker-compose.yml.example.nginx docker-compose.yml

 In the editor of your choice, you can control the setup by changing some of the following sections: